Sermon Series – The Book of Daniel

-As a child I was always fascinated by the stories in this book, stories like Daniel being delivered from the Lions Den (ch.6), and Shadrach, Meshach, and Abednego being rescued from the fiery furnace (ch.3).
+Many are fascinated by the stories in the book of Daniel, stories like Daniel being delivered from the Lions Den (ch.6), and Shadrach, Meshach, and Abednego being rescued from the fiery furnace (ch.3).
 But Daniel has a lot more than just those stories.
 The book records all kinds of prophetic dreams and visions.
 There are accounts of angels and demons battling, there is detailed information about ancient history, before it came to pass, and there are some amazing prophesies about the end times.
 All that makes it an exciting book to study.
-But, why do I feel particularly drawn to study it now at Onward?
-Let me give you 4 reasons
+But, there are more good reasons to study this important Old Testament book.

 1) The book of Daniel opens our eyes up to the spiritual battle in the invisible realm between the kingdom of God and the kingdom of Satan.
 The Bible says that there is a visible realm, that you and I see, touch, hear, and then there is an invisible realm.
 And there is a battle going on in this realm between the kingdom of God and kingdom of Satan.
 And the book of Daniel opens up our eyes up to this battle going on in the invisible realm that has a massive impact on the visible realm.